 There you have it, you should be in pretty good shape to start experimenting with the MSP430 Launchpad on Linux.

+Addendum: Big thanks to Henry von Tresckow (hvontres) who fixed the temperature demo to fully work with mspgcc.
 I’m yet to test it, but his changes look convincing enough.
 I’ve tested the changes and they seem to work fine.
-Here’s the updated temperature demo (updated 2012-06-13.)
+Here’s the [updated temperature demo] (updated 2012-06-13.)

-Added msp430mcu as a required package.
+Update: Added msp430mcu as a required package.
 Thanks Frankie Robertson for pointing that out in the comments. 🙂